eucalypsih/eucalypsih_rcrapss/README.md

     mov r0, #1          // File descriptor 1 (stdout)
     ldr r1, =message    // Load adress of the message to write mov r2, #13         // Length of the message
-   // or ldr r2, =length  // Load address of the length
+   // ldr r2, =length  // Load address of the length
+    // mov r2,  [r2] // Load the length of the message
    svc #0              // Make the system call

     // Syscall: exit (1)
     mov r7, #1          // Syscall number for 'exit'